Trump denies ever working for Russia, blasts investigators

 “If you ask the folks in Russia, I’ve been tougher on Russia than anybody else, any other … probably any other president, period, but certainly the last three or four presidents,” he said.

-White House aides expressed regret over the weekend that the president did not more clearly and forcefully deny being a Russian agent when asked by the usually friendly Fox News host, according to three White House aides and Republicans close to the White House.
-The three spoke on condition of anonymity because they were not authorized to discuss private conversations.

-Trump Monday defended his decision to fire FBI Director James Comey, a move that has drawn the scrutiny of special counsel Robert Mueller.
+On Monday, Trump also defended his decision to fire FBI Director James Comey, a move that has drawn Mueller’s scrutiny.
 Trump called the Russia probe “a whole big fat hoax.”

+Special counsel Robert Mueller is looking into Russian election interference and whether Trump’s campaign coordinated with the Russians.
+He also is investigating possible obstruction of justice by Trump.

 AP writers Zeke Miller and Catherine Lucey contributed to the story.